 (b) Vehicles towed for violation of campus parking regulations shall be placed in the campus impound area.
 If the vehicle is not claimed by the owner within 24 hours (excluding weekends and holidays), a letter shall be sent by registered mail to the owner of record.

-(c) This letter shall state that if the vehicle is not claimed within 10 calendar days of receipt of the letter, the vehicle will be towed off campus and disposed of according to law; that the university is not responsible for vehicles left unclaimed after the 10 calendar day period has expired and that all accrued towing, storage and related fees or charges shall be paid prior to redemption.
+(c) This letter shall state that if the vehicle is not claimed within 10 calendar days of receipt of the letter, the vehicle will be determined abandoned and disposed of according to law; that the university is not responsible for vehicles left unclaimed after the 10 calendar day period has expired and that all accrued towing, storage and related fees or charges shall be paid prior to redemption.

 (d) A storage fee of $10 per day shall be assessed beginning the first day that the claiming period begins.
 On payment of any fines, fees and charges owed the university, the owner/operator shall be furnished a written receipt.
 The release of an impounded vehicle shall be conditioned upon payment of past due charges.
 The 10-day claiming period may be extended by the chief of police or designee for sufficient cause, provided that the storage fee shall continue to accrue during any such extension.

 (7) Additional sanctions - students.
 If a student fails to pay a parking fine, the university shall withhold his/her grades, transcript and deny enrollment.
 Note: The university shall withhold or deny grade reports, certificates, diplomas and requests for transcripts from any student of the university who, prior to the end of classes in any semester, has failed to pay such fines assessed against him/her.
 This sanction shall continue until the fines are paid.
 Further, no person shall be allowed to enroll for classes until all fines, fees and other charges have been paid.
 Students with unpaid fines at the time of a required vehicle registration may not register for on campus parking privileges until the fines are paid.
-Students may also be referred to judicial affairs.
+Students may also be referred to the Office of University Community Standards.